mmontag/chip-player-js/README.md

 ## Available CMake options

 ### Library options
-* **CMAKE_PREFIX_PATH** - destinition folder where libADLMIDI will be installed.
+* **CMAKE_PREFIX_PATH** - destination folder where libADLMIDI will be installed.
 On Linux it is /usr/local/ by default.
 * **CMAKE_BUILD_TYPE** - Build types: **Debug** or **Release**

 * **libADLMIDI_STATIC** - (ON/OFF, default ON) Build static library